dvidelabs/flatcc/README.md

 sufficient, but for example standard 32-bit Windows only allocates on an 8-byte boundary and can break the monster schema because it has 16-byte aligned fields.

+### Potential Name Conflicts

+If unfortunate, it is possible to have a read accessor method conflict with other generated methods and typenames.
+Usually a small change in the schema will resolve this issue.

+As of flatcc 0.5.2 read accors are generated with and without a `_get` suffix so it is also possible to use `Monster_pos_get(monster)` instead of `Monster_pos(monster)`.
+When calling flatcc with option `-g` the read accesors will only be generated with `_get` suffix.
+This avoids potential name conflicts.
+An example of a conflict is a field name like `pos_add` when there is also a `pos` field because the builder interface generates the `add` suffix.
+Using the -g option avoids this problem, but it is preferable to choose another name such as `added_pos` when the schema can be modified.

+The `-g` option only changes the content of the `flatbuffers_common_reader.h` file, so it is technically  possible to use different versions of this file if they are not mixed.

+If an external code generator depends on flatcc output, it should use the `_get` suffix because it will work with and without the -g option, but only as of version 0.5.2 or later.
+For human readable code it is probaly simpler to stick the origal naming convention without the `_get` suffix.

+Even with the above, it is still possible to have a conflict with the union type field.
+If a union field is named `foo`, an additional field is automatically - this field is named `foo_type` and holds, unsurprisingly, the type of the union.

+Namespaces can also cause conflicts.
+If a schema has the namespace Foo.Bar and table named MyTable with a field name hello, then a read accessor will be named: `Foo_Bar_MyTable_hello_get`.
+It is also possible to have a table named `Bar_MyTable` because `_` are allowed in FlatBuffers schema names, but in this case we have name conflict in the generated the C code.
+FlatCC does not attempt to avoid such conflicts so such schema are considered invalid.

 ### Debugging a Buffer